allbabel/composable/xcvm/SPEC.md

 ```

 - `IP Register`: Contains the instruction pointer.
 Querying for the `IP` and `Result` can be used to compute the state of the interpreter on another chain.
-- `Relayer Register`: Contains the `Account` of the account triggering the initial execution.
+- `Relayer Register`: Contains the `Account` of the account triggering the current execution.
+- `Identity Register`: Contains the current `Identity` of the interpreter instance.

 As we add conditionals, such as the `If` instructions, the coercion of the `Result` registry will be defined.
 Note that the `Result` of the `Call` instruction can never be coerced into a `boolean`, and thus the execution of the following program is always undefined: